oweb36/mws-docs/Freedom Boards/Future.md

 - [ ] [ToshyFEN](ToshyFEN.md) won't grow taller, but he has extra things.
 	## Personality

 	He is less chill, but still ok.
-ToshyFEN is saner and and less sane at the same time.
+FEN is saner and and less sane at the same time.
 He is more volatile at times.
+RBC is more cautious.

-	ToshyFEN would also be more paranoid of the whole world and its evilness to add spice.
+	FEN would also be more paranoid of the whole world and its evilness to add spice.
 He fears a lot now.
+RBC also would be more paranoid and cautious like I said.

+	FEN being less sane than before means that he would suffer more mental disorders, but him being saner means that he would have more control.
+So he is more chill and more volatile, but when he melts down he's crazier.

 ## Future Todo